Evaluation of the National Younger Onset Dementia Key Worker Program

 In the three years of the evaluation, the Key Worker Program supported nearly 3,500 clients; this included over 1,500 people living with younger onset dementia, and nearly 2,000 carers and family members.

 The strengths of the Key Worker Program were the expertise of staff and their enterprise in building capacity within communities to enable people with younger onset dementia to continue to have meaningful lives.
-The consumer-directed philosophy that underpinned the Key Worker Program not only enhanced the life of the individual, but of society more generally.
+The philosophy underpinning the program is about enabling people with dementia to continue to be active participants in their relationships, families, workplaces and communities and not only enhances the life of the individual, but of society more generally.